What does John 5:31 mean?

 Chapter Context:

-Chapters 1 through 4 showed Jesus more or less avoiding publicity.
+Chapters 1 through 4 showed Jesus avoiding major publicity.
 Here, in chapter 5, He will begin to openly challenge the local religious leaders.
-This chapter is Jesus' first major answer to His critics in this Gospel.
+This chapter is Jesus' first major answer to His critics in this gospel.
 The fact that Jesus is willing to heal on the Sabbath sets up a theme of His upcoming disagreements with the Pharisees.
-Jesus also provides important perspective on the relationship between evidence and faith, which He will expand on in later chapters.
+Jesus also provides an important perspective on the relationship between evidence and faith, which He will expand on in later chapters.
 This chapter also establishes a key point made by Jesus' critics: His claims to be God.

 Book Summary: